IBM/watsonx-data-notebooks/docs/index.md

 # Watsonx.data Sample Notebooks
-These series of notebooks demonstrate various features that are found in the watsonx.data database.
+These series of notebooks demonstrate features that are found in the watsonx.data database.
+The sample notebooks have been verified with the watsonx.data Developer edition and will require modification to run on watsonx.data clusters or service offerings.

 Click on the arrow to download the notebook to your local machine.
 Then use the Jupyter notebook file utility to import the notebooks into your environment.

 !!! info "Python Libraries"